-The vaginal ring is a form of hormonal birth control that is inserted in the vagina monthly.
-While the vagina ring is not the same as an IUD, we are sharing information on this site due to the significant number of health risks and deaths that have affected women using vaginal rings such as NuvaRing®.
+The vaginal ring is a form of hormonal birth control that is inserted into the vagina monthly.
+While the vaginal ring is not the same as an IUD, we are sharing information on this site due to the significant number of health risks and deaths that have occurred in women using vaginal rings such as NuvaRing®.

 NuvaRing® contains the progestin etonogestrel, the biologically active metabolite of desogestrel.
 As with other third generation contraceptives (contraceptives that contain the progestin desogestrel), NuvaRing® may carry a higher risk for developing blood clots than first and second generation contraceptives.
 Merck—the manufacturer of NuvaRing®—has been embroiled in class action litigation since the early 2000s, due to injuries and deaths attributed to NuvaRing® use.
 Several such high-profile cases have come to light in the media over the years, detailing young women who have suffered venous thromboembolisms (VTEs), which have resulted in pulmonary embolisms, heart attacks, strokes, and even deaths.

 Because NuvaRing® contains synthetic hormones, common side effects are similar to those experienced by those on the birth control pill and hormonal IUD.
 In addition to those side effects, other common side effects may include vaginal infections and irritation, and vaginal itching or discharge.

 In addition to the risk for blood clots, other serious side effects of NuvaRing® include toxic shock syndrome, allergic reactions, and stomach pain.